Configuring Automation for a cluster

 You can effortlessly exclude specific namespaces and workloads from Automation.
 Learn more here.

-Including a cluster to the Automation
+Including a cluster in the Automation

 Configuration with additional parameters